 What does the current Corona situation look like in Berlin?

-Up till now weekends were spent between ipads and clubs; now suddenly all the potato couches and party people feel the urge to go jogging 5 times a day and clog the city streets all day long.
-Because of course, the standard German cannot be limited in its fundamental rights and continues crowding the streets in a red-simmering manner.
+Up till now most people spent their weekends between iPads and clubs.
+Now suddenly potato couches and party people feel the urge to go jogging 5 times a day.
+Because of course, the standard German cannot be limited in its fundamental rights.

 Sense of responsibility